-TMJ Risk Factors -- Las Vegas, NV
+Risk Factors of TMJ – Las Vegas, NV

-Understanding Your Risk for TMJ Disorders
+Understanding Your Risk for TMJ Disorder

 Risk Factors for TMJ Disorders

-Currently, it is estimated 10 million people have TMJ disorders while 25% of the population will experience symptoms at some point during their lives.
-The condition causes you to feel pain in the jaw muscles, ears, head, or neck.
+Currently, it is estimated that about 10 million people have TMJ disorders while 25% of the population will experience symptoms at some point during their lives.
+The condition causes you to feel pain in the jaw muscles, ears, head, and neck.
 It is common to experience a clicking, popping, or grating sound when opening or closing your mouth.
 In some cases, your jaw may even lock into an opened or closed position.

 Anyone can experience the complications of a TMJ disorder, but there are various factors that increase your risk, such as:

 - Gender: Women are significantly more likely to experience a TMJ disorder than men.
 Thankfully, both genders appear to respond to treatments similarly to help you get the relief you need.

 - Age: Although arthritis can lead to the condition, which typically occurs in older people, 18 to 44 is the most common age group to develop the disorder.

 - Genetics: Your family history can play a role in developing the condition.
 Those who are genetically predisposed to high levels of stress, inflammation, or the disorder itself have an increased risk.